Penrhyn atoll: Foreign claims

-Penrhyn was officially annexed for Great Britain by Captain Sir William Wiseman of HMS Caroline on 22 March 1888.
+Penrhyn was officially annexed for the United Kingdom by Captain Sir William Wiseman of HMS Caroline on 22 March 1888.
 The island was considered to have a strategic location on the route of a proposed Trans-Pacific telegraphic connection between Canada and Australia.

 The Cook Islands were a British protectorate 1888 to 1900, when annexed to New Zealand, until independence in 1965 when residents chose self-government in free association with New Zealand.

 From 1856 to 1980, the United States claimed sovereignty over the island under the Guano Islands Act.
-That claim had never been recognised by Britain, New Zealand or the Cook Islands and New Zealand sovereignty was recognised during World War II U.S. military operations involving the islands.
-On 11 June 1980, in connection with establishing the maritime boundary between the Cook Islands and American Samoa, the United States signed Cook Islands – United States Maritime Boundary Treaty acknowledging that Penrhyn was under Cook Islands sovereignty.
+That claim was never recognised by Britain or the Cook Islands.
+New Zealand sovereignty was recognised during World War II U.S. military operations involving the islands.
+On 11 June 1980, in connection with establishing the maritime boundary between the Cook Islands and American Samoa, the United States signed Cook Islands–United States Maritime Boundary Treaty acknowledging that Penrhyn was under Cook Islands sovereignty.

 World War II

-In early 1942 Japanese advances had placed the South Pacific air ferry route's initial path at some risk so that an alternate route was directed.
-In March Leif J. Sverdrup determined on a tour of potential island sites that Penrhyn was suitable and, though all land was owned by the local population and it was illegal to sell, use could be arranged and local labour could help build an airfield.
-U.S.Navy Seabees began work on a runway in July 1942 with aviation gasoline storage tanks added to the completed field.
+In early 1942, Japanese advances had placed the South Pacific air ferry route's initial path at some risk so that an alternate route was directed.
+In March, Leif J. Sverdrup was determined for a tour of suitable islands for local labour that could help build an airfield.
+U.S. Navy Seabees began work on a runway in July 1942, with aviation gasoline storage tanks added to the completed field.
 Two additional runways were added later.
-During the war, US Navy PBY Catalina and USAAF B-24 Liberator bombers were stationed on the island and with about a thousand support personnel.
+During the war, U.S. Navy PBY Catalina and USAAF B-24 Liberator bombers were stationed on the island, along with about a thousand support personnel.
 A communications link through the island was established by the U.S. Army Signal Corps.
 American forces were withdrawn in September 1946.

-The US Army vessel Southern Seas struck an uncharted reef on 22 July 1942 and was severely damaged with flooded engine rooms and abandoned in Taruia Pass while on an island charting assignment in support of the construction.
+The U.S. Army vessel Southern Seas struck an uncharted reef on 22 July 1942 and was severely damaged with flooded engine rooms and abandoned in Taruia Pass while on an island charting assignment in support of the construction.
 The ship was later salvaged by the Navy and commissioned for naval use.

 Cyclone Pat

-In February 2010 much of Omoka was damaged by Cyclone Pat, but there were no serious casualties.
-The village school was demolished and the community was left without teaching facilities.
-Tongareva's Women's Craft Guild loaned their meeting house, however this meant that five classes ranging from 3–16 years old had to be taught in a single room.
-New Zealand Aid paid completely for a new school to be constructed, Meitaki Poria.
+In February 2010, much of Omoka was damaged by Cyclone Pat, but there were no serious casualties.
+The village school was demolished, and the community was left without teaching facilities.
+Tongareva's Women's Craft Guild loaned their meeting house; however, this meant that five classes ranging from 3 to 16 years old had to be taught in a single room.
+New Zealand Aid paid completely for a new school to be constructed, called Meitaki Poria.